 If you’re addicted to carfentanil or any other opioid, it is crucial that you address this addiction as soon as possible.
 Opioids can wreak havoc on the internal organs of the physical body and there is a chance that you can overdose on the drug as well.
 It is nothing to play around with.
 Mixing opioids with alcohol can be quite deadly as well.

 Getting off carfentanil and/or opioids is possible with some help.
 There are drug detox centers that are quite helpful in helping individuals through the withdrawal process and they are a great place to begin.
 Plan to spend five to seven days at a detox center so that your body can rid itself of the harmful toxins associated with the drug.
-There will be severe withdrawal symptoms, but the professional staff provides support and medical maintenance therapy (MAT) that will curb those symptoms.
+There will be severe withdrawal symptoms, but the professional staff provides support and medication–assisted treatment (MAT) that will curb those symptoms.

 Once you’re detoxed from the opioid, you might want to consider attending drug rehab.
 There are inpatient and outpatient rehabs available and both serve addicts quite well.
 Should you have the freedom to attend an inpatient rehab, this is recommended.
 However, if you have work or a family to take care of, outpatient rehabs are also beneficial.
 At an outpatient treatment center, you’ll still receive addiction recovery treatment, but get to go home in between your sessions.